trdeca23/travel_model/README.md

 # INSTRUCTIONS:

+1. Create a working directory for the project with the name of your choice and clone GitHug repository https://github.com/trdeca23/travel_model to it.

-1. Install required libraries to your environment.
+2. Install required libraries to your environment.
 Required libraries are:
   * os
   * pandas
   * sklearn